SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/kaltura-source.md

 <img src={useBaseUrl('img/send-data/kaltura-logo.png')} alt="icon" width="70"/>

-Kaltura is a video platform for modular systems that exposes different web-services and that may be deployed in several deployment modes to support different levels of scale.
-Kaltura’s platform comes in different editions, including the Kaltura-hosted SaaS edition, managed by Kaltura for single publishers and Value Added Resellers (VARs), as well as in several licensing modes of the, self-hosted, Kaltura On-Prem edition: Kaltura Community Edition, Kaltura On-Prem for Publishers and Kaltura OnPrem for OEMs.
+Kaltura is a video platform for modular systems that exposes different web services that may be deployed in several deployment modes to support different levels of scale.
+Kaltura’s platform comes in different editions, including the Kaltura-hosted SaaS edition, managed by Kaltura for single publishers and Value Added Resellers (VARs).
+Kaltura also offers several licensing modes of the self-hosted Kaltura On-Prem edition: Kaltura Community Edition, Kaltura On-Prem for Publishers, and Kaltura OnPrem for OEMs.
 Kaltura source collects audit trail events and base entry events data and sends it to Sumo Logic.

 ## Data collected